learn-co-students/sql-selecting-data-lab-data-science/README.md

 # Selecting Data Lab

+## Introduction
 In this lab, we will practice querying a database with various `SELECT` statements.
+We will select different columns, and employ other SQL clauses like `WHERE` to return the data we would like.

 ## Objectives